threefoldfoundation/threefold_data/content/blog/four_phases_of_threefold/four_phases_of_threefold.md

 <br/>

-Depending on their geographic proximity, community clouds will be able to form Regional Internets.
-Each Regional Internet will be equipped with their own blockchain, validators and liquidity providers, and local digital experiences in order to remain independent from the rest of the world.
+Depending on their geographic proximity, Community Clouds will be able to form Regional Internets.
+Each Regional Internet will be equipped with their own blockchain, validators and liquidity providers as well as local digital experiences in order to remain independent from the rest of the world.
 In that sense, whatever would happen to the Internet infrastructure outside of the borders of that region would not affect local connectivity and digital economies.

 <br/>

 Ultimately, Regional Internets will be interconnected by the ThreeFold Hub on a global level to create the Internet of Internets.
 This model is infinitely scalable.
-Instead of relying on one global network and blockchain, ThreeFold will allow many independent and interoperable Internet infrastructures that support local communities a platform to build their own Blockchain, DeFi, Metaverse, IoT, E-Commerce solutions, and much more.
+Instead of relying on one global network and blockchain, ThreeFold will allow for many independent and interoperable Internet infrastructures that support local communities with a platform to build their own blockchain, DeFi, metaverse, IoT, eCommerce solutions, and much more.
 Each layer has its own distinct purpose and enables seamless ecosystem-wide interactions.

 <br/>